-Seasonal Wind
+• Seasonal Wind

-The pattern of wind circulation is modified in different seasons due to the shifting of regions of maximum heating, pressure and wind belts.
+The pattern of wind circulation is modified indifferent seasons due to the shifting of regions of maximum heating, pressure and wind belts.
 The most pronounced effect of such a shift is noticed in the monsoons, especially over southeast Asia.
-You would be studying the details of monsoon in the book India: Physical Environment (NCERT, 2006).

 The other local deviations from the general circulation system are as follows.